-You can have different departments within your own business that handle specific parts, but it’s vital to make sure that your contact with other businesses stays static, and they get their info from other departments and relay that info themselves.
+You can have different departments within your own business that handle specific parts, but it’s vital to make sure that your contact with other businesses stays static.
+They get their info from other departments and relay that info themselves.

 Start selling last

-Selling can very well or very wrong depending on how you approach your selling strategy.
-Most businesses go directly into selling their product or services, and it makes sense.
+Selling can very well or very wrong, depending on how you approach your selling strategy.
+Most businesses go directly into selling their products or services, making sense.
 How else are you going to make money?
-That said, other businesses are not always willing to shell out their money immediately because they don’t trust you and they don’t know what you’re capable of.
+Other businesses are not always willing to shell out their money immediately because they don’t trust you and don’t know what you’re capable of.

 The first thing to do is that you must build a form of trust, and this could mean that you offer your services for free for a while or provide your product for free.
-Only for a limited amount of time and to let your client see what your offering works.
+Only for a limited time and let your client see what your offering works.